Detecting Information Relays in Deep Neural Networks: Methods

-Interestingly, when this process arrives at a set of nodes that taken together are essential in relaying the information, it can happen that the removal of {\em any} of the nodes of the set causes the remaining neurons to have $I_R=0$.
-Information in such an essential set can be seen to be {\em encrypted}, to the point where no node can be removed without loosing all information \cite{bohm2022information}.
-However, this creates a situation in which the last nodes, when removed, appear to not contribute any information, even tough they are essential.
+Interestingly, when this process arrives at a set of nodes that taken together is essential in relaying the information, it can happen that the removal of {\em any} of the nodes of the set causes the remaining neurons to have $I_R=0$.
+Information in such an essential set can be seen to be {\em encrypted}, to~the point where no node can be removed without losing all of the information~\citep{bohm2022information}.
+However, this creates a situation in which the last nodes, when removed, appear to not contribute any information, even though they are essential.
+Thus, we quantify the amount that each node contributes to the relay information in terms of the sum of all $\Delta I(n)$ over all previously removed nodes as